OmicoDev/roommate/README.md

 # Roommate

 Roommate is a companion plugin that simplifies the introduction of Jetpack Room configuration.
+It can automatically find the Jetpack Sqlite version that matches Jetpack Room.

 ## Usage